CHRISTOPHER FRAGA (Anthropology)

 Special majors consist of at least 10 courses and no more than 12 courses.

-Latin American and Latino Studies special majors and individualized special majors must complete the major comprehensive requirement of a 1 or 2-credit thesis or other written research project designed to integrate the work across departmental boundaries, or a comprehensive examination.
-Any student interested in pursuing an individualized special major must meet with the LALS program coordinator.
+Latin American and Latino Studies special majors and individualized special majors must complete the major comprehensive requirement of a 1-credit thesis or other written research project designed to integrate the work across departmental boundaries, or a comprehensive examination.
+Any student interested in pursuing an individualized special major must meet with the LALS Program Coordinator to establish a concrete plan for meeting these requirements.

 Life After Swarthmore